-In this paper, we conduct an exploratory study as defined by Pinsonneault & Kraemer (1993) to understand scientific experiments and capture the research practices of scientists related to reproducibility.
-The motivation for this study arises from the interviews conducted with the scientists in the Collaborative Research Center (CRC) ReceptorLight project (Samuel et al., 2017) as well as a workshop (BEXIS2, 2017).
-These interviews provided insights on the different scientific practices followed in their experiments and their effects on reproducibility and data management.
-This led us to expland our study to more participants outside of this project.
-The aim of this study is to explore the factors that hinder reproducibility and to provide insights into the different experiment workflows and research practices followed and the general measures taken in different disciplines to ensure reproducibility.
-To achieve our aim, we define the following research questions (RQs) which structure the remainder of this article:
+- 44 imperative to understand the underlying causes. - In this paper, we conduct an exploratory study as defined by Pinsonneault & Kraemer (1993) to understand

-- 1. What leads to a reproducibility crisis in science? - 2.
-What are the different experiment workflows and research practices followed in various fields? - 3.
+- 46 scientific experiments and capture the research practices of scientists related to reproducibility.
+The moti- - 47 vation for this study arises from the interviews conducted with the scientists in the Collaborative Research - 48 Center (CRC) ReceptorLight project (Samuel et al., 2017) as well as a workshop (BEXIS2, 2017).
+These 49 interviews provided insights on the different scientific practices followed in their experiments and their - 49 interviews provided insights on the different scientific practices followed in their experiments and their 50 effects on reproducibility and data management.
+This led us to expand our study to more participants - outside of this project.
+The aim of this study is to explore the factors that hinder reproducibility and to - 52 provide insights into the different experiment workflows and research practices followed and the general - measures taken in different disciplines to ensure reproducibility.
+To achieve our aim, we define the - 54 following research questions (RQs) which structure the remainder of this article: - 55 1.
+What leads to a reproducibility crisis in science? - 56 2.
+What are the different experiment workflows and research practices followed in various fields? - 57 3.
 What are the current measures taken in different fields to ensure reproducibility of results? - 4.
 Has the introduction of FAIR data principles (Wilkinson et al., 2016) influenced the research practices? - 5.
 Which research practices could improve reproducibility in general?